LukaUte2019/Lukabook/README.md

 <b>Message Anyone With Chat App</b>

-You can message people who use the app and Encrypted SMS (Coming Soon)
+You can message people who use the app and Encrypted SMS